 Medicare requires beneficiary consent - verbal or written - to receive telehealth and other virtual services.
 The patient must be advised of any applicable cost-sharing, including potential deductible and coinsurance amounts.
-Consent must be documented in the patient's medical record.
+Consent must be documented in the patient's medical record and may be obtained at the time services are provided.
+In general, auxiliary personnel under general supervision of the billing practitioner may obtain this consent, and that person may be an employee, independent contractor, or leased employee of the billing practitioner.
+10